FantasyNitroGEN/visallo/docs/extension-points/front-end/layout/component.md

     * `Object`

-        *Only one of these allowed: conceptIri, edgeLabel, displayType, type*
+        *Only one of these allowed: conceptIri, edgeLabel, displayType, type*.

         * `conceptIri`: `[String]` Implies vertices, only those whose concept (or ancestor) matches this Iri.
         * `edgeLabel`: `[String]` Implies edges, only those whose edgeLabel matches this Iri.